duckstax/otterbrix/README.md

 - [ ] Computing on the GPU.
    - [ ] Basic implementation of CUDA.
    - [ ] Similarly, but OpenCL (optional).
-- [ ] Tensor calculus.
+- [ ] ndarray.
-   - [ ] Implementation of tensor calculus.
+   - [ ] Implementation of ndarray.
-   - [ ] CUDA integration to speed up the processing of tensor operations.
+   - [ ] CUDA integration to speed up the processing of ndarray operations.
-   - [ ] OpenCL integration to speed up the processing of tensor operations. (optionally).
+   - [ ] OpenCL integration to speed up the processing of ndarray operations (optionally).
 - [ ] Monitoring: implementation of monitoring capabilities for the state of the worker pool and processes, visualization of statistics and load.

 ### Under heavy development.
 Come back later